ginareeena/DonutCats/README.md

 A game about a cat who loves donuts.

-Game built in Phaser 3, art and assets drawn in Adobe Photoshop.
+Game built in Phaser 3, assets drawn in Adobe Photoshop.

 # Deployment in progress!

-# Running Locally:
+# How to Run it locally:

 1. Fork
 2. clone and npm install